techmadeeasy/easypeasy/README.md

 ## Dashboard

-A simple web UI is available at `/background-jobs` to view:
+A simple web UI is available at `/` to view:

 - 📋 Job ID, class, method
 - 🎯 Priority & next run time
-- 🟢 Status (Pending / Error / Completed)
+- 🟢 Status (Queued / Failure / Success)
 - 🔄 Attempt counts

 Feel free to extend it with filtering, cancelling, or auto-refresh.